MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ### <a name=nest></a>Configure nested virtualization

-If the container host will be virtualized, the Hyper-V virtual processor will need to be configured for nested virtualization.
+If the container host is virtualized, the Hyper-V virtual processor will need to be configured for nested virtualization.
 This includes configuring the virtual machine with at least two virtual processors and enabling the nested virtualization extension.
 This can be completed with the following command.

-**Note** - The virtual machines must be turned off when running this command.
+**Note** - The virtual machines must be turned off when running this command:

 ```none
 Set-VMProcessor -VMName <VM Name> -ExposeVirtualizationExtensions $true -Count 2